 Developer CDPQ Infra has awarded key construction and rolling stock contracts for Greater Montreal’s Réseau express métropolitain (REM) in Canada.

-With the arrangements in place, construction of the C$6.3 billion (∼€4 billion) rapid transit system is set to begin in April, 2018 – two years after the project was announced.
+With the arrangements in place, construction of the C$6.3 billion (∼€4 billion) rapid transit system is set to begin in April, 2018 – two years after the project to build one of the world’s largest automated transport networks was announced.

 Initial testing will be conducted at the end of 2020 and the first branch of REM will be operational in the summer of 2021.